YehoanatnEzra/System-Level-Computing-Projects/Multi-threaded MapReduce framework/Readme.md

    ```cpp
    waitForJob(job);
    ```
-- Retrieve results from outputVec.
+- Retrieve results from `outputVec`.

 ## Tests
 This repository includes pre-written test cases (`test1-1_thread_1_process.cpp` and `test4-1_thread_4_process.cpp`) to validate the correctness and performance of the framework.
 These tests were not written by myself but can be used to evaluate thread safety and execution behavior.
-The test files are already included in the CMake setup but are commented out by default in CMakeLists.txt, to enable and run a test, simply uncomment the relevant test file in CMakeLists.txt before building.
+The test files are already included in the CMake setup but are commented out by default in `CMakeLists.txt`, to enable and run a test, simply uncomment the relevant test file in CMakeLists.txt before building.